 Think back 30 years ago.
 Cell phones were fairly new and unsophisticated, and melamine was boring.
 Now think about how much technology has progressed since then.
 Our phones can do amazing things, and melamine has come just as far!

-Fact #2: Melamine has kept up with the times and is available in more sizes, shapes, textures, and colors than you’d imagine, elevating almost any tabletop.
+Fact #2: Melamine has kept up with the times and is available in more sizes, shapes, textures, and colors than you’d imagine, upgrading almost any tabletop.

 Myth #3: Melamine Can’t Be Easily Mixed and Matched